anyscale/templates/templates/fine-tune-llm_v2/README.md

 Note: LoRA weights will also be stored in path <path>
 ````

 This is the path where the adapted weights are stored, you can use them for inference.
-You can also see the list of your fine-tuned models in the `serving` tab in the Anyscale console.
+You can also see the list of your fine-tuned models in the `Models` tab in the Anyscale console.

-LLMForge also supports logging metrics externally with WandB and MLflow.
-A user guide for setting up these logging integrations can be found in the [docs](https://docs.anyscale.com/llms/finetuning/guides/logging_integrations)
+**Note**: To monitor training using experiment tracking tools like WandB or MLflow, see the guide on [logging integrations](https://docs.anyscale.com/llms/finetuning/guides/logging_integrations).

 # What is Next?